 - 16.11 Overtime premium will not be duplicated for the same hours worked under Article 15 nor shall any shift or weekend premium or responsibility allowance be included in the straight time hourly rate for compounding purposes for hours payable at time and one half.
 It is expressly agreed that where the employee qualifies for two or more of the following payments: time and one half, shift premium, weekend premium [subject to the limitation in 16.07 (b)] and responsibility allowance, this is not considered pyramiding and each of the applicable payments is payable. - 16.12 An employee shall have the option of selecting compensating time off in lieu of overtime premium payment.
 Time off shall be at the appropriate premium rate (i.e., 1.5 hours off for each hour of premium overtime worked).
 Employees may accumulate and bank up to a maximum of two (2) lieu days at any time.
 Accumulated lieu days shall not be used for the purpose of extending vacation.
-Unless the Employer agrees otherwise, accumulated lieu time must be taken between January 6th and November 30th of the year in which it is accumulated failing which it will be paid out.
+Unless the Employer agrees otherwise, accumulated lieu time must be taken between January 6 and November 30 of the year in which it is accumulated failing which it will be paid out.
 Employees who wish to utilize a lieu day shall make their request in writing at least two weeks in advance of the next posting of the schedule.
 The scheduling of lieu days shall be finally determined by the Employer giving due consideration for the safe and efficient operation of the Home.
-Such requests shall not be unreasonably denied. - 16.13 (a) A weekend is defined as being fifty-six (56) hours off during the period following the completion of the Friday evening. - (b) Full-time employees will be scheduled to receive every second weekend off. - (c) Part-time employees shall be scheduled to receive one weekend off in three and the Employer shall endeavour to schedule part-time employees every second weekend off. - 16.14 Employees shall be scheduled off duty for at least five (5) or more consecutive days one day of which shall be either Christmas day or New Year's Day.
-It is understood that to accommodate this provision all scheduling regulations of this agreement shall be waived during the period December 15 to January 5.
-The above clause (c) may be waived by mutual consent.
+Such requests shall not be unreasonably denied. - 16.13 A weekend off shall be defined as at least fifty-six (56) consecutive hours off duty commencing at the conclusion of the employee's scheduled shift on the Friday immediately preceding.
+Where the employee is not scheduled to work on Friday, the fifty-six (56) hours will begin at the conclusion of the first Friday shift. - (a) A full-time employee shall receive one (1) weekend off in two and failure to do so will result in premium payment as outlined in Article 16. - (b) Unless otherwise agreed to, a part-time employee will not be required to work more than two (2) consecutive weekends.